Maintain Wooden Structures with Water-Based Preservative

 Topic Overview

-The Open Awards Level 1 Certificate in Skills for Working in Land-Based Industries (RQF) provides an introduction to the diverse world of agriculture, horticulture, animal care, and countryside management.
-This qualification is designed for students who are considering a career in land-based sectors and want to develop foundational knowledge and practical skills.
-It covers essential topics such as health and safety, plant and animal care, and basic land management techniques, giving learners a broad understanding of how these industries operate.
+The Open Awards Level 1 Diploma in Skills for Working in Land-Based Industries (RQF) provides an introduction to the diverse world of agriculture, horticulture, animal care, and countryside management.
+This qualification is designed for students who are beginning their journey in land-based sectors, offering foundational knowledge and practical skills essential for entry-level roles or further study.
+The diploma covers key areas such as plant and animal biology, health and safety, environmental sustainability, and basic land management techniques, ensuring learners gain a broad understanding of how these industries operate.

 Key Concepts